-The left of figure 5 shows an example of the generative weights learned for the 6×6 bars problem using the Direct method with 15 hidden units (and 75 random unit updates during the sleep phase).
-The top line shows the generative biases and the recurrent weights; the lower lines the generative weights for these units.
-The units have been re-ordered according to what they generate.
+The left of Figure 5 shows an example of the generative weights learned for the 6×6 bars problem using the Direct method with 15 hidden units (and 75 random unit updates during the sleep phase).
+The top line shows the generative biases and the recurrent weights, the lower lines the generative weights for these units.
+The units have been reordered according to what they generate.
 Clearly 12 of the units have come to represent the 12 horizontal and vertical bars; the remaining units have such low generative biases that they very rarely turn on.
 The recurrent weights show that there is mutual inhibition between the hidden units representing vertical and horizontal bars, and weak excitation within each group, as one would expect, although the actual values are not completely uniform.
-The right of figure 5 shows the activities of the hidden units and the input units during generative sampling.
-Although the initial states of the units can include horizontal bars are generated.
-More quantitatively, even just 5 sweeps of sampling through the units (ie 75 unit updates) reduces cases in which both horizontal and vertical bars are generated from about 20% to about 1%.
+The right of Figure 5 shows the activities of the hidden units and the input units during generative sampling.
+Although the initial states of the units can include horizontal and vertical bars, stochastic sampling cleans up the activity so that only vertical bars are generated.
+More quantitatively, even just five sweeps of sampling through the units (i.e., 75 unit updates) reduces cases in which both horizontal and vertical bars are generated from about 20% to about 1%.

-Since there are 2^{15} possible states of the hidden units, it is computationally expensive to work out the true generative distribution for the BM (which would require calculation of the partition function) or the Direct method (would require calculation of the equilibrium distribution).
-This inability is, of course, orthogonal to the capacity of the network to extract the bars.
+Since there are 215 possible states of the hidden units, it is computationally expensive to work out the true generative distribution for the BM (which would require calculation of the partition function) or the Direct method (which would require calculation of the equilibrium distribution).
+This inability is orthogonal to the capacity of the network to extract the bars.
 Therefore, we took advantage of the fact that the recognition model does not require sampling and merely report running averages of the cost of coding just the input units.
 For the optimal model, this would be 0 nats, since this measure ignores the cost of coding the activities of the hidden units.
-Nevertheless, it is a metric of sorts for how having a more faithful generative model in the y layer helps learning of the generative
+Nevertheless, it is a metric of sorts for how having a more faithful